Skip to main content

 Hint: you can get it way more places than oranges

-Vitamin C is an antioxidant, which means it helps fight free radicals, or unstable atoms that come from environmental pollutants and exposure to UV radiation, supports healthy aging.
+Vitamin C is an antioxidant that helps fight free radicals, or unstable atoms that come from environmental pollutants and exposure to UV radiation, to support healthy aging.
 Powerful antioxidants like this are also crucial for keeping your immune system up and running.
-And review of studies shows that a vitamin C deficiency can lead to a weakened immune system, which ups your risk of infections.
 But vitamin C isn’t just about supporting your immune system daily.
 This essential vitamin does so much more for you that by the time you’re finished reading, this you’ll never look at that cup of OJ or your supplements the same way again.

 1. IT HELPS YOUR BODY CREATE COLLAGEN.

 Collagen is the stuff that keeps your skin looking firm (and youthful).
 On a more granular level, collagen is a protein that literally supports your skin; your dermal skin layer, which lies right underneath your outer skin, is about 75 percent collagen fibers.
-Normal skin contains high concentrations of vitamin C, which stimulates collagen production and helps protect against UV-induced photodamage.
+Normal skin contains high concentrations of vitamin C, which stimulates collagen production.

 2. IT’S A POWERFUL SKIN ANTI-AGER.